Which court should I go to?

 Judges

-Individual judges serving on the courts may be appointed after meeting relatively demanding conditions.
-The basic conditions are, of course, Czech citizenship, legal capacity and good character.
+Individual judges serving on the courts can be appointed after meeting relatively demanding conditions.
+The basics are, of course, Czech citizenship, legal capacity and good character.
 A university degree in law and a judicial examination (preceded by three years of experience as a judicial candidate) are also required.
 They are appointed to their office by the President of the Republic.

 Judges decide in some cases alone, as so-called single judges, and in other cases in panels.
 The rule of first instance courts is that they are decided by a single judge.
 Appeals are decided by the courts in panels of three judges.